The Willink School: Admissions

 The school is a co-educational comprehensive, and as such is non-selective in its admissions at Key Stage 3 and 4.
 Its current enrolment—from Year 7 to Year 13—is 1,218; of these, 228 are in the sixth form.
 The school's planned admission numbers for each year group in the 2022–23 academic year was 208; the actual intake that academic year was 206.

 Feeder schools for the Willink include primary schools in Aldermaston, Burghfield and Burghfield Common, Mortimer, and Ufton Nervet, although the school reports admissions from schools across Berkshire and north Hampshire.

 Admission to the sixth form is selective, with offers dependent on predicted GCSE grades as well as an entrance interview.
 The majority of students continue into the Willink sixth form after Year 11, although a large minority undertake Key Stage 5 education elsewhere.
 A small minority was recorded as having entered apprenticeships.

 Governance

 The school governing body consists of 20 governors.
 The current chair of the governing body is Alison Kerevan.

 Operationally, the school is led by a seven-member senior leadership team comprising the head teacher, a deputy head teacher, three assistant head teachers, an assistant deputy head, and the data manager.
-Since 2007, the headteacher has been Peter Fry.
+The school's headteacher is Nicolle Browning who took up the position at the beginning of the 2023–24 academic year.

 Headteachers

-The school has had four headteachers since its founding.
-Mary Hulbert received an OBE in the 1993 Birthday Honours for services to education.